neoforged/.github/primers/1.21.9/index.md

         - `moveOrInterpolateTo` now has overloads that take in an XY rotation, a `Vec3` position, or all three as optionals
         - `lerpMotion` now takes in a `Vec3` instead of three doubles
         - `forceSetRotation` now takes in whether the XY rotation is relative
+        - `teleportSetPosition` now has an overload that takes in both the starting and end position
     - `EntityReference` is now private, constructed using the `of` static constructors
         - `getEntity` now takes in a `UUIDLookup<? extends UniquelyIdentifyable>` instead of a `UUIDLookup<? super StoredEntityType>`
         - `get` now takes in a `Level` instead of a `UUIDLookup`